NeutroniumCore/Neutronium/Documentation/Content/Build_large_project_with_Vue.js_and_Webpack.md

 ├── index.hml
 ```

-Data: contains the data.json which is the viewmodel data used during developement in the browser.
+Data: contains the data.json which is the viewmodel data used during development in the browser.
 Dist: contains generated files to be used in Neutronium
 src: contains assets (folder assets), vue components (folder components), main component: App.vue.
-You should not edit entry.js nor main,js which are bolierplate files needed for the built.
+You should not edit entry.js nor main,js which are boilerplate files needed for the built.
 Both index.html files (fromm root and dist) should not be edited for the same reason.

 ## Main file: